vuldb/cyber_threat_intelligence/campaigns/Hoplight/README.md

 ## IOC - Indicator of Compromise

-These _indicators of compromise_ (IOC) indicate associated network resources which are known to be part of research and attack activities of Hoplight.
+These _indicators of compromise_ (IOC) indicate associated network resources which are known to be part of research and attack activities of HOPLIGHT.

 ID | IP address | Hostname | Actor | Confidence
 -- | ---------- | -------- | ----- | ----------